klindfors/klindfors/README.md

 ## 🌄 Hi, I'm Kim!
 I thrive in the intersection of technical development and design thinking.
-I am currently pursuing a BSc in Computer Science and Software Engineering at Stockholm University, through which I have built a strong foundation in Human Computer Interaction and Interaction Design, as well as proficiency in Java, Kotlin, Python, Dart, C#, C++.
+I am currently pursuing a BSc in Computer Science and Software Engineering at Stockholm University, through which I have built proficiency in Java, Kotlin, Python, Dart and C++, as well as a strong foundation in Human Computer Interaction and Interaction Design.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=klindfors&langs_count=10)](https://github.com/anuraghazra/github-readme-stats)